Alice Springs Telegraph Station: History

 European exploration of central Australia began in 1860.
 John McDouall Stuart successfully crossed the continent from north to south on his third attempt in 1863.
 He passed through the MacDonnell Ranges through Brinkley Bluff, although the terrain was considered to be too rough for the Overland Telegraph Line.
 The site of the Alice Springs Telegraph Station was first recorded by surveyor William Mills in March 1871, who was in search of a suitable route for the line through the MacDonnell Ranges.
-While surveying, Mills came across a waterhole, which was a significant camping and ceremonial site for the Arrernte people, an Aboriginal group who still occupy Arrernte lands around Alice Springs.
-Known as Turiara, its creation story describes an old Arunga (euro) man walking along the river and scratching out the waterhole.
+It was officially recorded that, while surveying, Mills came across a waterhole, which was a significant camping and ceremonial site for the Arrernte people, an Aboriginal group who still occupy Arrernte lands around Alice Springs.
+Known as Turiara.
+The creation story of this waterhole, known as Atherreyrre, describes an old Arunga (euro) man walking along the river and scratching out the waterhole.
 Mills named it Alice Springs after Alice Todd, the wife of his employer Charles Todd, the head of the overland telegraph project at the time.

+There is, however, an alternative story, recalled by Errumphana [Ampetyane] to his granddaughter Amelia Kunoth, that he was among a group of warriors who came across the group at Honeymoon Gap and, in the spirit of friendship led them to the waterhole.
+He remembered being unsure, when first seeing the group, whether the strangers and their horses had blood or not.
+Errumphana was later called King Charlie by the Telegraph Station men.

 Construction of the telegraph station began adjacent to the waterhole in November 1871 under the supervision of Gilbert Rotherdale McMinn.
 A number of structures were eventually built, including a harness room, buggy shed, police station, blacksmith's workshop, telegraph office, kitchen building and station master's residence.
 Supplies arrived from Adelaide just once per year, so self-sufficiency was critical.
 Stockyards and a large garden area were also developed.
 While the waterhole supplied the settlement with water, a well was later sunk to maintain supply during drought periods.
 After completion, the telegraph station operated for 60 years.